timdoan22/landing-page/README.md

 # Project Title

-Oddity Dating Landing Page
+Mock Design for a Landing Page Site

 ## Description

-A simple landing page project to showcase my comedic side.
+A simple landing page project.
 Built with HTML and CSS.

-### Executing program

-Run the index.html file in any browser